awh/awh.github.io/source/_posts/2013-07-21-five-years-late-to-the-party.markdown

 * **Homebrew** http://mxcl.github.io/homebrew

 It won't be long before your're itching to `apt-get install` or `yum install` something.
 There are a number of options here; MacPorts, Fink and HomeBrew.
 After a detour through MacPorts (engendered by one foolhardy Sunday morning attempt to add support for Lion fullscreen mode to VirtualBox, but that's another story entirely) I settled on HomeBrew as it seems to do its thing without spray-gunning chaff into your filesystem Windows style.
-Once you've got it installed you will want to `brew install git mosh mtr nmap pstree rbenv irssi etc etc`
+Once you've got it installed you will want to `brew install git mosh mtr nmap pstree rbenv irssi sbt etc etc`

 * **TextWrangler** http://www.barebones.com/products/textwrangler